oryacobi/Jcob/README.md

 # Jcob
-Jcob is an extension to Json.NET which enables to combine a binary content in a Json format (efficiently!)
+Jcob is an extension to Json.NET which allows you to integrate binary content into a Json format (efficiently!)

 For example, this Json structure:
 ```json